Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 	1. Interpreter: Parses and processes PostScript commands.
 	2. Rasterizer: Transforms vector descriptions and text into a pixel-based representation.

-Before coding, familiarize yourself with the PostScript language’s fundamentals, particularly its graphics model, operators, and coordinate system.
+Before coding, familiarize yourself with the PostScript language's fundamentals, particularly its graphics model, operators, and coordinate system.
 Next, set up a minimal project structure that allows easy expansion.

 2. Project Structure and File Organization

-Here’s a high-level view of how you could organize your project files:
+Here's a high-level view of how you could organize your project files:

 ```
 postscript_interpreter/